Grupo Casas Bahia: Operations

-Via Varejo holds a 21.9% stake in Cnova Brazil, which owns and operates the following online stores: Extra.com.br, Casasbahia.com.br, Pontofrio.com.
+Before becoming part of Cnova Brasil, the group's online operations were part of a company called Nova Pontocom.
+It was formed in 2010 from the merger of the online retail operations of Casas Bahia, Ponto Frio, and Extra, a hypermarket chain owned by GPA.
+With a 21.9% stake held by Via Varejo when it was founded, Cnova Brazil operated the following online stores: Extra.com.br, Casasbahia.com.br, and Pontofrio.com.

 As of July 2020, the company has 1073 stores in Brazil, distributed under the brands Casas Bahia with 857 stores and Ponto Frio with 216 stores.
 The state with the largest number of Casas Bahia and Ponto Frio stores is São Paulo, with 358 and 59 stores respectively.